LLNL/mhysa/doc/Examples.md

 Output:
 -------
-After running the code, there should be two 11 output files \b op_00000.dat, \b op_00001.dat, ... \b op_00010.dat; the first one is the solution at \f$t=0\f$ and the final one is the solution at \f$t=1\f$.
+After running the code, there should be 11 output files \b op_00000.dat, \b op_00001.dat, ... \b op_00010.dat; the first one is the solution at \f$t=0\f$ and the final one is the solution at \f$t=1\f$.
 Since #HyPar::op_overwrite is